arduino/docs-content/content/hardware/02.hero/boards/uno-mini-limited-edition/datasheet/datasheet.md

 ## Board Operation

 ### Getting Started - IDE
-If you want to program your Arduino UNO Mini while offline you need to install the Arduino Desktop IDE [1] To connect the Arduino UNO Mini to your computer, you’ll need a Micro-C USB cable.
+If you want to program your UNO Mini LE while offline you need to install the Arduino Desktop IDE [1] To connect the UNO Mini LE to your computer, you’ll need a Micro-C USB cable.
 This also provides power to the board, as indicated by the LED.

-### Getting Started - Arduino Web Editor
+### Getting Started - Arduino Cloud Editor
-All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor [2], by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino Cloud Editor [2], by just installing a simple plugin.

-The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
+The Arduino Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino Cloud
 All Arduino IoT enabled products are supported on Arduino Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
-Sample sketches for the Arduino UNO Mini can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website [4]
+Sample sketches for the Arduino UNO Mini can be found either in the “Examples” menu in the Arduino IDE or in Arduino Docs [4].

 ### Online Resources
-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more

 <div class="breakPage"> </div>